 With current financial constraints on OPEX at present, maintenance works are at times carried out by staff, which falls under personnel costs.
 Examples include building washdowns, lawnmowing and soft facilities management activities.
 These costs, while coded as personnel, actually represent a higher requirement for maintenance and operations.
 The scale of this is unknown at this time, but does present potential issues with workforce planning and maintenance strategies.
-The current coded cost proportions can be seen below in Figure 9-2 Forecast for controllable costs for Recreation and Sport facilities Figure 9-2.
+The current coded cost proportions can be seen below in Figure 9-2.
 A body of work may be required to identify the scale of this.